Guardianship and Administration Board

 The Guardianship and Administration Board has moved to new premises.

 The Guardianship and Administration Board is now located at 38 Barrack Street, Hobart.

 This map shows our new location and the red arrow in the photograph points to the entrance to our new premises.

 Our phone number, postal address, and email address have not changed.

 If you have any questions about how our change of premises will affect you, please contact us on (03) 6165 7500 or by email at email@example.com

-IMPORTANTLY, DO NOT enter the Board’s premises if you are unwell, have returned from overseas within the past 14 days, been advised to self-isolate or have been in contact with someone who has tested positive to COVID-19.
+All persons attending hearings will be required to comply with all COVID-19 safety measures implemented at the hearing location.
+Persons must not enter the Board’s premises if they are unwell, have returned from overseas within the past 14 days, been advised to self-isolate or have been in contact with someone who has tested positive to COVID-19.

 To respect the rights of people with disabilities to make their own decisions wherever possible, and when it is not possible, to ensure that processes that we employ are accessible, impartial, expeditious, highly competent and result in just decisions by the Board.